212850a/212850a.github.io/_posts/2021-01-02-K3s-on-Virtualbox.markdown

 I've bought three raspberry pi 4's with 4GB of RAM and built my kubernetes cluster as per Jeff's instruction.
 It worked fine but it was not good when I needed to change something on a cluster - I needed to test it first somewhere before to push to *production* and at the same time kubernetes is not the most simple thing when you just start - you break & build it from scratch many times.

-So this is how I've come to fact that I need test kubernetes cluster which would be similar to my *production* one (k3s on raspberries) and this post is about how to use Virtualbox as a platform for three nodes k3s cluster.
+So this is how I've come to fact that I need test kubernetes cluster which would be similar to my *production* one (k3s on raspberries) and this post is about how to use Virtualbox as a platform for k3s cluster.

 # Instruction
 ## Prepare 4x VMs